 Scouts need shoes or boots that cover their ankles, long pants, & long sleeves, & are advised to bring a mask or bandana for their faces.
+The minimum age for participation is 14 yo at the start of the session.

 Attendance every day is mandatory.
 To keep everyone safe, scouts will not be allowed to participate if they miss any instruction time, as they will miss vital information.
 The cost of the program is \$20 for the week.